Big Water Diver Duck Hunt

 Morning came early and we met Robert at the launch.
 It was a calmer morning than he had been hoping for but he had enough breeze to strategically place a fleet of 100 diver decoys.
 The plan was to trick a flock of Canvasbacks—also referred to as the King of the Lake.
 The boat itself was a true treat, a 19-foot custom built flat bottom boat with 3-foot walls, with welded shelved frames that stood 4 feet with us sitting in a comfortable channel down the middle.
 The motor and us were surrounded by heavy grasses and cedar covering us like a floating island, as we tucked in beside a small reed clump Robert deployed the Bass fishing tools.
 Yes, giant power poles on a remote on the front and back ends of the boat, once deployed they put a giant pole down into the water and held us tight.
 We were truly sitting in the dream duck hunting machine.

 The sun rose and distant birds started to fill the skies.
 Robert got on the call with a flock of four that was flying across us a few hundred yards out.
-They turned, and our heart rates went up, and without circling we had a four Canvasbacks cupped and headed for the hole in the spread.
+They turned, and our heart rates went up, and without circling we had four Canvasbacks cupped and headed for the hole in the spread.
 They cut the distance really quick and then we heard, “Take 'em.”
 The guns roared and birds fell and we were thrilled to see two giant bull Canvasbacks and two hens.
 The guns were warm now and we were all excited.
 The day was everything we dreamed up, birds flew all hours and we pulled in flock after flock shooting singles, pairs, triples and even flocks decoying flocks of 20-30.
 The species varied and that made it so exciting.
 After compiling a 5-man limit made up of many diverse species we sat in appreciation of what we had just experienced.
-Stunning drake Canvasbacks, Redheads, Blue Bills, Ring-necks made up the bulk of our limit.
+Stunning Drake Canvasbacks, Redheads, Blue Bills, and Ring-necks made up the bulk of our limit.
 But a few beautiful mallards and even a pintail made for a day to remember.

-Back at camp we headed to Parkside for wings and Caesar salad, told more stories, poked fun at those of us that maybe missed some shots and enjoyed great company.
+Back at camp, we headed to Parkside for wings and Caesar salad told more stories, poked fun at those of us that maybe missed some shots and enjoyed great company.

-The next morning brought the same set up, same location and high anticipation as we now knew what we were in for.
+The next morning brought the same setup, same location and high anticipation as we now knew what we were in for.
 At first light ten blue bills charged into the mojo and hot powder left the gun in the early minutes of the day.
 It was another remarkable hunt.
 We harvested another 5-man limit and experienced some fast and furious wing shooting.F

 Robert was a treat to hunt with—his boat, location, calling, and decoy placement was a show in itself.
 His 30-year-old prized decoys were something to witness.
 He has restored them all himself with a glue-based paint filled with crushed walnuts.
 They are something to behold.

 That night we headed back to Parkside to enjoy a tasty dinner.
 To enhance the meal, our good friend Al treated us to an appetizer of Asian-style duck on rice.
-Eating fresh duck with good friends in legendary waterfowl area was special for me.
+Eating fresh duck with good friends in the legendary waterfowl area was special for me.

 If you haven’t had the chance to go hunt ducks on Lake St Clair, you have to do it!
 And when you’re there talk nice to those old decoys, see if they can bring some flocks nice and close like they did for me.